jimnewpower/batch/readme.md

 A batch job cannot be started unless predefined criteria are met.
 Criteria could include an employee or contractor's charges are non-compliant, and need manager's approval, etc. In this case, the batch job should initiate the appropriate notifications, record the data, set a failure status, and exit.

 # Future-proofing
 The system should be designed to run in a containerized environment, such as Docker or Kubernetes, deployed in a cloud or virtual private cloud.
-The database can be hosted and fully managed in the cloud.
 Deployments should be simplified by integrating with CI/CD early on.
-With a modern spring boot application, utilizing the latest versions of Java, Spring, and Spring Batch, the system should be able to run for many years without requiring a major upgrade.
+The database can be hosted and fully managed in the cloud, which allows for simpler maintenance and automatic backups.
+Implementing a modern spring boot application, utilizing the latest versions of Java, Spring, and Spring Batch, will allow for a performant, maintainable system.

 # Backend
 Table model for the backend database.
 The backend database will be a relational database, and store the following data.
 Note that any sensitive data will be encrypted using Transparent Data Encryption (TDE).
 In Spring, we can use 128-bit AES encryption from the Java Cryptography Extension (JCE) framework.
 The encryption key(s) will be stored in a secure location, such as a key vault.